Hall of Fame Honorees

 Friedman-Abeles photo of Johnny Mercer; from Ward Morehouse collection, Hargrett Rare Book & Manuscript Library.

-The Georgia State University Library Popular Music Archives holds Johnny Mercer's personal papers and various other related collections documenting Mercer's career as lyricist, composer, performer and businessman.
+Georgia State University Library's Special Collections department is the major repository for Johnny Mercer's personal papers, and also for various other related collections documenting Mercer's career as lyricist, composer, performer and businessman.